Key 3 - The Nurturer

 Affirmation: I cultivate beauty and abundance through creative care.

-UPRIGHT: Abundance, Beauty, Aesthetics, Fertility, Creativity
+UPRIGHT: Abundance, Beauty, Supportive, Fertility, Creativity

 Platonic level (Metaphysical Principles):